brandur/sorg/content/fragments/laptop-weight.md

 The biggest surprise was how heavy that first plastic MacBook 13" was!
 It weighs in _heavier_ than the 16" Pro that I'm using now, and the 16" Pro is absurdly heavy by recent Apple standards as the first generation of laptops in years to favor features like battery life and ports instead of thinness.
 Worse yet, if I'd been able to afford it at the time I would've bought the aluminum MacBook Pro instead of the polybook, which would've weighed 6.8 lb (3.1 kg) for the 17" -- I might be walking around with an additional bend in my spine today.

 I went with the larger 16" MBP this round after realizing that I rarely plug into an external monitor (so the extra screen real estate in laptop mode is nice), and that I'm not expecting to be commuting daily again anytime soon.
-I work out of cafes pretty frequently so I still end up carrying it pretty far, but an extra pound and a half doesn't make much difference when it's the only thing in my backpack.
+I work out of cafes frequently so I still end up carrying it pretty far, but an extra pound and a half doesn't make much difference when it's the only thing in my backpack.
 It's a little more of a push to fit for airline travel where I'm carrying a host of other things, but it's still workable.

 REI recommends carrying no more than [10% of your bodyweight for a day pack](https://www.rei.com/blog/camp/how-much-should-your-pack-weigh), so if you're 150 lb, then with a 16" MBP in there you have 15 lb - 4.8 lb =- 10 lb leftover, probably plenty for many people.